-In 2023 the plan provides for:
+In FY 2023 the plan provides for:

-- Rehab of the IRB Nature Park Boardwalk (a multiyear effort) - Wood decking and railing will be replaced with recycled composite material along with support repair - Electrical improvements including decorative lighting at Chic-A-Si Park & 12th Avenue Park to accommodate gatherings and events - Fencing replacements
+- Rehab of the IRB Nature Park Boardwalk (a multi-year effort).
+Wood decking and railing will be replaced with recycled composite material.
+In addition, support repair will be completed. - Electrical improvements including decorative lighting at Chic-A-Si Park & 12th Avenue Park to accommodate gatherings and events. - Fencing replacements

 I would like to express my appreciation to our IRB Team Members for the energy and effort in delivering outstanding city services.
 The professionalism and commitment of this team to the City of Indian Rocks Beach is unprecedented.
-We appreciate City Commission support and input throughout the budget process.
+We appreciate the City Commission support and input throughout the budget process.
 WORKING TOGETHER we continue to provide superior services to our citizens.

-June 23, 2022 Page 4
+August 5, 2022 Page 4

 We look forward to working with you during the remainder of the budget development process.
-The IRB City Commission CIP and Preliminary Budget Works Session is scheduled for July 26, 2022, at 4:00 PM in the City Auditorium.
-Public Hearings on the final version of the proposed budget will be September 7, 2022, and September 21, 2022.
+Public Hearings on the final version of the adjusted budget will be on September 7, 2022, and September 21, 2022.
+Both meetings start at 6:00 PM.